drvinceknight/pfm/book/tools-for-mathematics/08-statistics/tutorial/main.md

 min(m)
 ```

-In order to compute the Pearson Coefficient of correlation we use
+In order to compute the Pearson Coefficient of correlation use
 `statistics.correlation`:

 ```{code-cell} ipython3